nazim3232/CSS_Grid/README.md

 This is my readme.md file about the GitHub.
 So my grid system is complicated and complicted.
 # This is the ending .
+Hurry.
+Now I know how to write in the readme.md file.